shawnmckinney/py-fortress/pyfortress/doc/README-QUICKSTART.md

     ```
     *if in doubt use the defaults*

-6. Save and exit
+7. Save and exit

-7. Prepare your terminal for execution of python3.
+8. Prepare your terminal for execution of python3.
 From the main dir of the git repo:
     ```
     pyvenv env
     . env/bin/activate
     pip3 install ldap3
     export PYTHONPATH=$(pwd)
-    cd test
+    cd pyfortress/test
     ```

-8. Run the bootstrap pgm that creates the LDAP node structure, i.e. the *DIT*
+9. Run the bootstrap pgm that creates the LDAP node structure, i.e. the *DIT*
     ```
     python3 test_dit_dao.py
     ```